-Privacy: You own your data, and we’re committed to protecting your privacy.
+- Privacy: You own your data, and we’re committed to protecting your privacy.

-Security: InVision maintains customer security as our highest priority.
+- Security: InVision maintains customer security as our highest priority.

-Compliance: We maintain strict standards for achieving legal, regulatory and industry compliance frameworks such as SOC, PCI and CSA-Star.
+- Compliance: We maintain strict standards for achieving legal, regulatory and industry compliance frameworks such as SOC, PCI and CSA-Star.
 Policies and reports: We actively promote our information security policy library allowing customers insight into our data handling requirements.

 - More information: You can find more detailed information about the GDPR from the European Commission website.